mpinb/in_silico_framework_hot_zone/README.md

 The current state of the documentation is currently [locally hosted on ibs3005](http://10.40.130.27:8080/) (only accessible via somalogin01/02).

-Documentation is a work in progress.
+Documentation is an ongoing endeavour.
 It is generated automatically from docstrings using Sphinx autosummary.
 Missing entries in the documentation are generally due to missing docstrings in the source code.

 ## Usage